aslilac/mckayla.blog/posts/all-you-need-is-data-and-functions.md

 ---
-title: All you need is data and functions.
+title: All you need is data and functions
 author: Kayla Washburn
 date: 2023.4.1
-summary: How to thrive in a world without traits.
+summary: Thriving in a world without traits or interfaces
 tags: programming, rust, gleam, traits
 accent_color: "#ffaffe"
 cover: